nvs/gem-leaderboards/README.md

 ### Prizes

 - The **top player** in each category will be recognized as a Gem TD+ Champion.
-They will appear randomnly in place of bosses, with a model of their choosing.
+They will receive this role on the Discord.
+They will also randomnly appear in place of bosses, with a model of their choosing.
 This is purely cosmetic.
 - The **top three players** in each category will have a critter/NPC added to the middle area to acknowledge their achievement.
 They will also 'level up' on the Discord.